shreyvish5678/shreyvish5678/README.md

 # What I like
 - I use HuggingFace for pre-trained models.
 Check it out at huggingface.co
 - I use pytorch mainly, but also know some tensorflow
-- Currently working on a research project with 3D NeRFs
+- Currently working on a project for Stable diffusion in CUDA